Making Cold Brew Iced Teas Under Forty Calories

-Basics of cold brewing – Simple, add some tea to cold water and leave it in the fridge overnight.
-The next day, you can sip on the smooth and low astringency infusion all you want or make quick drinks with it.
+Basics of cold brewing – Simple, add some tea leaves to cold water and leave it in the fridge overnight.
+The next day, you can sip on the smooth and low astringency infusion all you want.

-When properly planned for, Cold brewing is the simplest way to enjoy iced tea with a smooth and delicious flavor.
-However, don’t think of it as the iced tea you see everyday.
-If you can get creative with teas, tisanes, fruit and herbs, you can make an arsenal of low calorie, healthy cold brew drinks for energy and relaxation.
-If you like to learn more about cold brewing tea, here is an ebook.
+If well planned, cold brewing is the simplest way to enjoy iced tea with a smooth and delicious flavor.
+However, don’t think of it as the iced tea you see every day.
+If you can get creative with teas, tisanes, fruit and herbs, you can make a bunch of low calorie and healthy cold brew drinks for energy and relaxation.

 A few recipes for you to try: